KevinGliewe/GCore.Data.Structure.InheritedTree/doc/GCore.Data.Structure.InheritedTree.md

 ##### Summary

-Converts the node to a serializeable RawNode
+Converts the node to a serializable RawNode

 ##### Returns